harveyl888/NY2025/README.md

 ```

 ### Tongue Twisters
-The tonguetwister shortcode adds a button which, when clicked, shows a random charade to act out.
+The tonguetwister shortcode adds a button which, when clicked, shows a random tongue twister to try to say.

 Add the following to the yaml header:
 ```yaml